 Sarah also represents several municipalities and educational institutions as both litigation counsel and day-to-day advocate.
-She serves as Assistant City Attorney for the City of Kirkwood, and she has represented the City of St. Charles, among others, in civil rights, taxpayer and employment litigation.
+She previously served as Assistant City Attorney for the City of Kirkwood, and she has represented the City of St. Charles, among others, in civil rights, taxpayer and employment litigation.
 Sarah also represents a number of educational institutions.
 She has worked on employment and personal injury litigation for one of the largest public school districts in the state.
 She also acts as outside general counsel for Mary Institute and St. Louis Country Day School (MICDS), handling a vast array of issues from third-party service contracts to student conduct issues.

 Sarah also has a thriving immigration practice.
 She is part of a successful team of lawyers at Lewis Rice who together bring a depth of knowledge to the complex and ever-changing practice of immigration law.
 Sarah assists businesses in securing H-1B temporary work visas and green cards for intending immigrant employees.
 She also works with individual clients in obtaining permanent residence based on marriage or family relationships, and in securing United States citizenship.
 Underscoring her commitment to her immigration practice, and those in need of community support, Sarah is a Board Member of the Migrant and Immigrant Community Action Project, and she is a member of the Advisory Board of the Chiapas Photography Project.
 Sarah is also fluent in Spanish.

-Sarah is Co-chair of the Firm's Recruiting Committee and Vice Chair of the Diversity & Inclusion Committee.
-She was selected for inclusion in Missouri & Kansas Rising Stars® 2011-2012 and was included in Missouri & Kansas Super Lawyers® 2013-2020, placing her among the youngest attorneys to earn this honor.
+Sarah is a valued member of the Firm's Management Committee.
+She is also the Vice Chair of the Diversity, Equity & Inclusion Committee, a member of the Lewis Rice Women to Women (LRW2W) Committee, a Practice Group Leader for the Education & Sports Law practice group, and a former Co-chair of the Firm's Recruiting Committee.
+Sarah was selected for inclusion in Missouri & Kansas Rising Stars® 2011-2012 and was included in Missouri & Kansas Super Lawyers® 2013-2022, placing her among the youngest attorneys to earn this honor.

 Outside of work, Sarah is an avid sports fan and loves the outdoors.
 She especially enjoys hiking and hunting with her husband and five kids.